TasniaSanta/Resturant_project/README.md

 # 2. UML
 For my project, I have used these 3 UML diagrams :
 1. [SequenceDiagram](https://github.com/TasniaSanta/Resturant_project/blob/main/UMLDiagram/SequenceDiagram.png)- These diagrams offer a clear representation of the flow of operations and communication between different modules, helping to illustrate the behavior and logic of the system.
+2. [UseCaseDiagram](https://github.com/TasniaSanta/Resturant_project/blob/main/UMLDiagram/UseCaseRMDiagram.png)-The diagram defining the various interactions between actors (users or external systems) and the system itself.
+These diagrams provide a high-level overview of the system's functionalities and the different roles involved in interacting with the system.
+3. [ClassDiagram](https://github.com/TasniaSanta/Resturant_project/blob/main/UMLDiagram/classDiagramupdate.png)- The diagram has played a role in showing the static structure of our system. it illustrates the different classes, their attributes, methods, and the relationships between them.

+# 3. DDD
+In my project, I've chosen Domain-Driven Design (DDD) for its focus on modeling the core domain, establishing clear boundaries, and promoting collaboration through a ubiquitous language.
+1. I conducted a collaborative brainstorming session to outline project goals and features.
+Through various techniques like mind mapping, I generated ideas and prioritized requirements, setting the foundation for the development plan.[Brainstorming](https://github.com/TasniaSanta/Resturant_project/blob/main/DDD/BrainstormingFirststep.png)
+2. I recorded the key domain concepts, aiming for a deep understanding.
+This helped me to make a better decision.[Domain_concepts](https://github.com/TasniaSanta/Resturant_project/blob/main/DDD/domainidea.png)
+3. After grasping domain ideas, I honed in on developing a 'ubiquitous language'—a common vocabulary that I could easily understand to ensure smooth communication.[ubiquitous language](https://github.com/TasniaSanta/Resturant_project/blob/main/DDD/domainUbiquitous%20Language.png)
+4. After gathering ideas, I sketched out a context map a visual roadmap outlining key content and its relationships.[ContexMapping](https://github.com/TasniaSanta/Resturant_project/blob/main/DDD/ContexMapping.png)
+5. And finally Core domain chart.[CoreDomainChart](https://github.com/TasniaSanta/Resturant_project/blob/main/DDD/CoreDomainChart.png)